How to Go Spearfishing Safely and Effectively

 d.
 Weight Belt

 A weight belt helps you counteract the buoyancy of your wetsuit, making it easier to dive.
 Use just enough weight to stay neutrally buoyant at your target depth.
+Do NOT overweight yourself in order to descend faster - you need to ensure that if you have a shallow water blackout you will re-surface so your dive buddy can revive you.

 e.
 Dive Knife